We believe that a strong shared understanding and terminology around software and resources leads to a better Backstage experience.

 We model software in the Backstage catalogue using these three core entities (further explained below):

 Resources are physical or virtual infrastructure needed to operate a component

 A component is a piece of software, for example a mobile feature, web site, backend service or data pipeline (list not exhaustive).
 A component can be tracked in source control, or use some existing open source or commercial software.

 A component can implement APIs for other components to consume.
-In turn it might depend on APIs implemented by other components, or resources that are attached to it at runtime.
+In turn it might consume APIs implemented by other components, or directly depend on components or resources that are attached to it at runtime.

 APIs form an important (maybe the most important) abstraction that allows large software ecosystems to scale.
 Thus, APIs are a first class citizen in the Backstage model and the primary way to discover existing functionality in the ecosystem.

-APIs have a visibility: they are either public (making them available for any other component to consume), restricted (only available to a whitelisted set of consumers), or private (only available within their system).
+APIs have a visibility: they are either public (making them available for any other component to consume), restricted (only available to an allowlisted set of consumers), or private (only available within their system).
 As public APIs are going to be the primary way interaction between components, Backstage supports documenting, indexing and searching all APIs so we can browse them as developers.